astropy/pyvo/docs/registry/index.rst

-If you are looking for a particular data collection or catalog, as we did above when we looked for the NVSS archive, often simply reviweing the titles is sufficient.
+If you are looking for a particular data collection or catalog, as we did above when we looked for the NVSS archive, often simply reviewing the titles is sufficient.
 Other times, particularly when you are not sure what you are looking for, it helps to look deeper.

 A selection of the resource metadata, including the title, shortname and